 The Plugins Garbage Collector provides tools to remove all the unwanted debris left behind by deactivated and removed plugins.

-The non-WordPress tables are identified – active ones are shown in green, unused tables are shown in red.
+The non-WordPress tables are identified – active ones are shown in green, and unused tables are shown in red.
 By default nothing is selected – check those you know are unwanted and delete them.

 Read the warnings carefully – take a backup, because that’s the only way to reverse an inadvertent table deletion!